AILab-CVC/UniRepLKNet/README.md

 - [x] Weights released on both Google Drive (see this page) and hugging face (see unireplknet.py)
 - [x] PyTorch efficient large-kernel conv implementation
 - [x] ImageNet training code
-- [x] Code, models, and documents of audio, video, point cloud, and time-series tasks (will be released in one day)
+- [x] Code and documents of audio, video, point cloud, and time-series tasks
+- [x] Semantic segmentation code, document, and some checkpoints
 - [ ] Better documentation
-- [ ] Object detection and semantic segmentation code and models (will be released in one day)
+- [ ] All the object detection and semantic segmentation models
+- [ ] Checkpoints of audio, video, point cloud, and time-series tasks

 **Star and watch me if you are interested in this project :)**